Setting up a website does not only require the use of website designing technicalities

 other hand, did not ask to receive the e-mails.
 Therefore, these emails can be regarded

 as junk.
-Potentially offensive content are sometimes presented in these junk emails
+Potentially offensive content is sometimes presented in these junk emails

 without any discretion used in determining the recipient.
 For example, the CAN-SPAM